Artichokes Growing Guide

 By the end of the month it should be warm enough to plant Jerusalem artichoke tubers.
 Set them in furrows 15cm deep and 45cm apart.

-Begin to earth up the soil around Jerusalem artichokes as they grow.
+Begin to earth up the soil around Jerusalem types as they grow.
 Keep the rows weed-free and set up supports for later on in the spring.

-A quiet month on the artichoke patch.
-Pull away any weeds, as well as yellowing or dying leaves from globe artichoke crowns.
+This is a quiet month on the patch.
+Pull away any weeds, as well as yellowing or dying leaves from globe crowns.

 Trim Jerusalem types to 30cm above the ground, and prune globe types to leave new shoots.
 Begin harvesting Jerusalem artichoke tubers.

 Prepare growing positions for your plants by digging in plenty of organic matter.
 This will settle down over winter in time for spring planting.

 Check that globe artichoke shoots are properly protected from the worst of the winter weather.
 Cover with fleece during exceptionally cold spells.

 Caring for your Artichokes plants + problems